TomtomEh/freqtrade-websocket/README.md

 ```

-## How to keep it running in case of falure
+## How to keep it running in case of failure
 Websockets can get closed, or connection can be lost, managing it indivudually can be a source of problems and error prone.
 The solution employed is simply exit freqtrade as soon as there is a problem, so you can yous a shell script that will restart it automatically:
 ```bash
 while :